Home Office Tax Deduction: Filing Taxes for a Home-Based Business

 If you choose the regular method, use Form 8829, Expenses for Business Use of Your Home, provided by the IRS, to figure the expenses you can deduct.

 You can also claim your deduction through form Schedule C, Profit or Loss From Business.
-It is part of the individual income tax return Form 1040 used to report the income of the business for the tax year, as well as deductible expenses.
+It is part of the individual income tax return (Form 1040) that's used to report the income of the at-home business for the tax year, as well as deductible expenses.

 To complete both Form 8829 and Schedule C, you need to keep accurate records and be ready to enter the following information: